raph-amiard/sublime-typescript/README.md

 -----

 For the moment the functionnality is very basic :
-- Errors get highlighted and the error message shows in the status bar
+- Errors get highlighted and the errors messages shows in the status bar
-- Autocompletion
+- Autocompletion works (quite well thanks to the TypeScript language service)

 ![Autocompletion feature screenshot](http://i.imgur.com/UR1kn.png)